Apply for the 2022 E-reading Program

 Yes.
 Teachers need to understand that there is additional work involved when participating in the program.
 Teachers initiate and submit applications.
 Teachers provide support to students during the program.
 They also provide advice to us about the student's reading skills at the start and end of the program.
 If you are concerned about extra work demands, please do not apply.

-Offers made to students from - Monday 20 June
+Offers made to students Monday 3rd June

-Tablets are shipped to schools from - Monday 11 July
+Tablets shipped Monday 22nd July

-Reading period commences - Monday 8 August
+Reading starts Monday 19th August

 We have a "use it or lose it" policy.
 If students do not actively use the tablet for reading then it is returned to us.
 We then reallocate it to another student.